- Calm river tour with narrow lake sections

 - Sleeping bag package: Includes sleeping bag, sleeping bag liner and foam sleeping mat.

 - Provisions package: See image below.
-You can choose to add a food package for up to 7 days.
 The food provided is that eaten by a typical Swedish family.
 At the start of the tour you will be given a provisions box with the food for the trip (if you have specific dietary requirements, please let us know so that arrangements can be made).
 The exact contents of the package may change depending on the season and availability.
 The food is purchased from small, local countryside shops.
 Typical contents include: bread, butter, cheese, juice, milk, yoghurt, muesli, coffee, tea, salami, jam, meatballs, fishballs, Swedish beef stew, ham, sausages, pork loin, mashed potatoes, onions, carrots, vegetables, beetroot, apples, biscuits, tomatoes, cucumber, rice, macaroni, asparagus soup, cauliflower soup, salt and pepper.
 NB: If choosing provisions, please note that for organisational reasons all persons travelling together must choose food packages (i.e. it is not possible to split packages or to purchase for only some members of a group).
 You are also welcome to bring your own provisions for your tour if you wish.

 - Tent: See image below.
 High quality 3/4-person Hilleberg tents.
 Please note that, like all tents rated 4 persons, the tents are most comfortable for 3 adults.